bigbluebutton/bigbluebutton.github.io/index.md

 **BigBlueButton** is an open source web conferencing system for online learning.

+As an _open source_ project, this means you have full access to the [source code](http://github.com/bigbluebutton/bigbluebutton) under an open source license.
+If you are a developer, you are welcome to build upon BigBlueButton for your own project.
+If you are a server administrator, you can setup their own BigBlueButton server in about 15 minutes (this documentation shows you how).

-BigBlueButton provides all the core capabilities you expect in a web conferencing system, including real-time sharing of
+As a _web conferencing system_, BigBlueButton provides you all the core capabilities you expect, including real-time sharing of media:

   * audio
   * video
   * presentation
   * screen

-BigBlueButton is a pure HTML5 application.
-As such, there is no downloaded, plugin, or extension to install.
-Instead, it uses the browser's built-in support for web real-time communications (WebRTC) for sharing of media.
-For desktop computers, we recommend Chrome or FireFox as they both provide excellent support for WebRTC.
-Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/#oddLFwrg6sWEZyXO.97) they are moving Edge to use the Chromium engine as well (yay!).

-BigBlueButton implements a responsive interface that run on desktop and mobile devices.
-The following screen shot was taken from our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)).
-(Anyone can use [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) to try out BigBlueButton).
+The BigBlueButton client is written in pure HTML5.
+As such, it does not require your users to download and install any plugings, extensions, or executables.
+They click a link and BigBlueBiutton launchs within the browser (we recommend the latest version of Chrome or FireFox for the desktop and laptop computers).
+If your using a mobile device, we recommend iOS 12.2+ and Android 6.0+.
+Again, BigBlueButton runs within the browser on mobile devices.
+There is no app for your users to install.

+Here is a screen shot of the BigBlueButton client running within the Chrome browser.
+From left to right, the screen shot showsa the user list, chat area, presentation area, and one shared webcam (you can have many shared webcams in a session).

 <p align="center">
   <img src="/images/22-overview-2.png"/>
 </p><br>

+How does BigBlueButton enable real-time sharing of media without using an app or downloads?
+Chrome, FireFox, and Safari Mobile (iOS) all provide native support for web real-time communications (WebRTC) libraries.
+The browser take care of sharing the real-time audio, video, and screen.
+What about Edge?
+The good news is Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine (yay!).
+(You can download a developer preview at the previous link.)

-The goal of the BigBlueButton project is to enable instructors to engage remote student in a high-quality online learning experience.
-We designed BigBlueButton for the following use cases:
+BigBlueButton is designed for _online learning_, which means we paid special attention to the needs of instructors around the following four use cases:

   1. tutoring/virtual office hours
   1. flipped classroom
   1. student collaboration
   1. full online classes

-For online learning, BigBlueButton gives you many ways to engage students, including
+A key part of online learning is user engagement.
+BigblueButton enables you to interact with users using any of the following methods:

   * chat (public and private)
   * multi-user whiteboard